David Frederick Case

 David Frederick Case (25 April 1932 – 1 October 2005), alias Frederick Davidson, was a prolific English narrator of over 700 audiobooks, primarily in the 1980s and 90s when the commercial audiobook industry was maturing.
 He was one of the first inductees into the "Golden Voice" hall of fame started by the trade publication AudioFile.

 Early life

 Case was born in London on 25 April 1932, to a father who made tombstones during the Great Depression.
 As a child he enjoyed mimicking actors and he was later awarded a singing scholarship to St Edward's School, Oxford.
-After graduating he trained to be an actor at the Royal Academy of Dramatic Art.
+After finishing his schooling he trained to be an actor at the Royal Academy of Dramatic Art.
 He worked with a repertory company in northern England, and made about 13 TV appearances between 1959 and 1964, including as "Bob" on an episode of the BBC show Maigret (1962).
 His acting career was not overly successful, he played minor and occasional roles.